Group actions on spheres with rank one isotropy: Introduction

-Our construction produces new \emph{non-linear} $G$-CW-complex examples, for certain groups $G$ which do not admit any orthogonal representations $V$ with rank one isotropy on the unit sphere $S(V)$ (see Example \ref{ex:asix}).
-In Section \ref{sec:examples}, we give the motivation for condition (ii) on the $q$-rank of the normalizer quotients.
-It is used in a crucial way (at the algebraic level) in the construction of our actions, but it is not, in general, a necessary condition for the existence of a finite $G$-CW-complex $X\simeq S^n$ with rank 1 isotropy (see Example \ref{ex:aseven}).
-Determining the full list of necessary conditions is still an open problem.

 Theorem A is an extension of our earlier joint work with Semra Pamuk \cite{hpy1} where we have shown that the first non-linear example, the permutation group $G = S_5$ of order 120, admits a finite $G$-CW-complex $X \simeq S^n$ with rank one isotropy.
-Theorem A implies this earlier result since for $G=S_5$, the set $\cS_G$ includes only the prime $2$ and the second condition above holds since all Sylow $p$-subgroups of $S_5$ for odd primes are cyclic.
+Theorem A gives a new proof of this earlier result, by a more systematic method: for $G=S_5$, the set $\PG$ includes only the prime $2$ and it can be easily seen that $G$ satisfies the rank one intersection property.
+The second condition above also holds since all $p$-Sylow subgroups of $S_5$ for odd primes are cyclic.
 More generally, we have: